 A Master degree program of executive Management of Technology and Innovation at the Grenoble School of Management led to encouraging people to grow valuable human competencies emerging from transformative emotional intelligence, artificial intelligence, and ethics in the era of ‘digital transformation’ — enabling a sustainable human future for ALL.

-Early birds save 5% at checkout before March 1, 2022 (early bird pricing displayed until cutoff date).
+Early birds save 5% at checkout before February 1, 2023 (early bird pricing is displayed until cutoff date).

-Students/Emerging Economies, save an additional 50%.
-Email [email protected] to confirm your status and receive your 50% off coupon.
+Students/Emerging Economies save!
+Email [email protected] to confirm your status and receive your coupon to applied at checkout.

-A three-day workshop dedicated to certifying professionals and researchers who are interested in using our transformative emotional intelligence (TEI) models and learning materials when working with their clients, students, research participants, or others.
+A three-day workshop dedicated to certifying professionals and researchers who are interested in a more in-depth learning experience using our transformative emotional intelligence (TEI) positive assessments, models, and learning materials when working with their clients, students, research participants, or others.
 Workshop participants are introduced to and work with TEI models and theory that originated in South Texas and used globally in corporate training, public and private education settings, and by advanced students in their doctoral capstone research.
-Our workshop goals for certification are for participants to ...* Locate, cite, and discuss TEI foundational research and contributions.* Develop a model of a person-centered and practical learning process.* Recognize emotional information and process it in a constructive way.* Acquire an enhanced ability to apply TEI in your own development.* Be able to explain and use the Emotional Learning System©.* Use of TEI in your work with others.* Learn to administer and interpret two EILS flagship assessments:- The Online Emotional Skills Assessment Process® (ESAP®). - The Online Skills for Career And Life Effectiveness® (SCALE®).* Build trust/rapport using positive assessment/interpretation with clients.* Have an awareness of additional EILS assessments and learning materials.* Ensure that each participant receive what they need from their workshop experience.
+Our workshop goals for certification are for participants to ...* Locate, cite, and discuss TEI foundational research and contributions.* Develop a model of a person-centered and practical learning process.* Recognize emotional information and process it in a constructive way.* Acquire an enhanced ability to apply TEI in your own development.* Be able to explain and use the Emotional Learning System©.* Learn to conduct personal interpretation of TEI assessment results to use TEI in your work with others.* Learn to use our positive assessment technology to administer and interpret two EILS flagship assessments:- The Online Emotional Skills Assessment Process® (ESAP®). - The Online Skills for Career And Life Effectiveness® (SCALE®).* Build trust/rapport using positive assessment/interpretation with clients.* Have an awareness of additional EILS assessments and learning materials.* Ensure that each participant receive what they need from their workshop experience.